You want smart political talk without the meltdowns?

 I'm convinced people are getting 50 bucks every time they say Russia on TV.

-I'm not going there, but I will tell you it's a serious point in that the Democrats are so quick to call for special prosecutors and investigations and every single thing they want to use, the power of the government to come down on some attenuated circumstance or lack of connection, and yet here they're not even willing to entertain the idea of combining this in an existing investigation.
+I'm not going there, but I will tell you it's a serious point in that the Democrats are so quick to call for special prosecutors and investigations and every single thing they want to use the power of the government to come down on some attenuated circumstance or connection or lack of connection.

-Secondly, we do have to call out the double standard here, the double standard for anonymous sources, that the media love to use anonymous sources to fuel their speculation and their stories when it's something that could be potentially embarrassing or negative, damaging to President Trump.
+The double standard for anonymous sources, that the media love to use anonymous sources to fuel their speculation and their stories when it's something that could be potentially embarrassing or negative damaging to President Trump.

-And look, thirdly, I want to say, if we took out the word tweet and put in the word leak on most of these mainstream media stories, we'd get to the bottom of a lot more important information to America.
+And look, thirdly, I want to say if we took out the word tweet and put in the word leak on most of these mainstream media stories, we'd get to the bottom of a lot more important information to America.

 By the way, anyway, I think what you're saying here, but there's a very big danger here.